adescode/foxtrailer/README.md

 - [ ] Implement functional favorite movie details.
 - [ ] Add splash screen and Icon to iOS.
 - [ ] Remove inline style.
-- [ ] Allow Android back button on some other screens.
+- [x] Allow Android back button in some other screens.
-- [ ] Create separate element for some functions in details page.
 - [ ] Clean up the entire code.
 - [ ] Image download on ios not working.